the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 width: 80%
 alt: First page of the form, for Title, Message and Type.
 Fields are filled.
 ---
 First page of the form, for Title, Message and Type.
-Fields are filled.
-CC-BY-SA.
+Fields are filled. `cffinit` v2.0.0.
 ```

 ## Authors